nphi1410/FAPI_Toolkit/README.md

+# FAPI Toolkits - New version of FAPI

 **FAPI Toolkit** is an application for FPT University students, a modified version of FAP, with a changed interface and upgraded features to make it easier for students to use.<br />
 **FAPI Toolkit** has some new features such as:
 - Automatically login to the homepage